eficode-academy/terraform-fundamentals/05-Setup-VM-using-Terraform.md

-# 05(b)-Setup VM using Terraform
+# 05-Setup VM using Terraform

 ## Learning Goals

-The 5th exercise is designed to be deployed in two parts - you have set up the network configurations as part of the previous exercise.
-Now you will deploy VMs over the network you provisioned using Terraform.
+In this exercise you will gain hands-on experience with Terraform to provision virtual machines (VMs) in Azure.

-In this exercise, you will gain hands-on experience with Terraform to provision virtual machines (VMs) in Azure.
+This exercise is designed to enhance your understanding of network configurations and VM deployment using Terraform, as well as giving you an idea around a larger set of Terraform files.

 ![exercise5(1)](https://github.com/eficode-academy/terraform-fundamentals/assets/71190161/4d1be400-4d33-46ac-a41c-d216605fb670)